 In the morning, we will escort you to the train station or airport with plenty of time for you to catch your train or flight.
 If your flight isn’t until the afternoon, please let us know and we can arrange some extra sightseeing in Shanghai for you.

 Prices and What’s Included

-What’s Included: 8 nights of shared accommodation (based on 2 people per room at hotels and 4-6 people per room on the overnight train); 6 nights of private accommodation; all transportation costs during the designated tour time, including the overnight train from Shanghai to Huangshan; breakfast every day; all entrances fees to the designated attractions within the tour; and services of one of our tour guides for the entirety of the tour.
+What’s Included: 12 nights of shared accommodation (based on 2 people per room at hotels ); all transportation costs during the designated tour time; breakfast every day; two dinners; all entrances fees to the designated attractions within the tour; and services of our tour guides for the entirety of the tour.

-What’s Not Included: Flights; visa; travel insurance; lunches and dinners; the cost of materials at the Xuan Paper Factory.
+What’s Not Included: Flights; visa; travel insurance; lunches and some dinners.

 How can I sign up to this tour?

 Step 1 ⇒ Contact us directly to talk about the tour in more detail.

 Step 2 ⇒ Book online and pay the £100 deposit.
 If you have an exclusive discount code, please enter it into the Enquiry box.

 Step 3 ⇒ We will send you the invoice confirming you have been booked on the tour.
 Once you receive the invoice, you have 30 days to pay off the balance.
 Please note that the final cost of the tour will be based on the number of participants.
 You will first need to pay the minimum price of the tour after 30 days of paying your deposit, then you will pay the remaining balance one month before the tour is due to leave based on the tour subscription.
 In the meantime, we will advise you on how to apply for your visa and keep you updated on the subscription of the tour.